thewtex/thesis/strain_estimation/strain_estimation.rst

   gradient.  a-c) control point spacing to displacement sample spacing ratio of 1.5.  d-f) control point spacing to displacement sample spacing ratio of 1.8.

-While smoothing is present in |bspline_strain|, there is also very noticeable and unacceptable oscillation artifacts.
+While smoothing is present in |bspline_strain|, there are also very noticeable and unacceptable oscillation artifacts.
 The artifacts are greatest in the axial strain images.
 When the control point spacing is increased, the frequency of the artifacts decreases.
 The presence of these artifacts can be explained by